Jacques Hitier: First exhibitions after the Second World War

 His stylish and practical school furniture became highly regarded within the design community and it was not long before the manufacturer Tubauto, decide to recruit him as a designer/advisor for creating tubular metal furniture for the home.
 Some of these designs were exhibited in the Salon des Arts Ménagers (supervised by Marcel Gascoin).

-Designer/Advisor Collaboration with Tubauto
+Work with Tubauto

 Whilst still working as a designer of furniture for public environments, he teamed up with the manufacturer Tubauto for 15 years.
 The collaboration spawned many new models of furniture.
 Most of the designs continued to use Hitier's signature of a tubular metal frame with soft materials such as wood, fabric and rattan.
-At that time, this kind of association between a designer and a manufacturer was unique.

-He frequently took part in design contests and continued to exhibit his new models at the Salon des Artistes Décorateurs and at the Salon des Arts Ménagers until the 70s.
+He frequently took part in design contests and continued to exhibit his new models at the Salon des artistes décorateurs and at the Salon des arts ménagers until the 1970s.

 In addition to his work with Tubauto, he also worked with other mass furniture producers such as MBO, La Méridienne, Multiplex, Durand, Glaces Marly and Crozatier.

-The École Boulle et Interior Architect
+Teaching

-Throughout his life, Jacques Hitier was always driven by the wish of sharing his knowledge with aspiring young designers.
-This is shown by his relationship with the École Boulle of which he was a Specialized Teacher (1946-1964), Academic Dean (1964-1972) and subsequently Director (1972-1982).
+Hitier taught aspiring designers at his alma mater, the École Boulle - he was a Specialized Teacher (1946–1964), Academic Dean (1964–1972), and Director (1972–1982).